 Patient harm – injury or damage to the health of patients, including death.

-Programmable logic – hardware that has undefined function at the time of manufacture and must be programmed with software to function (e.g., Field-programmable gate array)
+Programmable logic – hardware that has undefined function at the time of manufacture and must be programmed with software to function (e.g., Field-programmable gate array).

+Reasonably foreseeable misuse – use of a product or system in a way not intended by the manufacturer, but which can result from readily predictable human behavior.

 Resilience – the ability of an information system to continue to: (i) operate under adverse conditions or stress, even if in a degraded or debilitated state, while maintaining essential operational capabilities; and (ii) recover to an effective operational posture in a time frame consistent with mission needs.

-Secure Product Development Framework (SPDF) - a set of processes that reduce the number and severity of vulnerabilities in products.
+Secure Product Development Framework (SPDF) – a set of processes that reduce the number and severity of vulnerabilities in products.
 Additional information about an SPDF and its implementation is discussed in Section IV.C. and throughout the guidance.